ebmdatalab/openprescribing/README.md

 ### Set up a virtualenv and install ansible requirements

 If you're using [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/):

     mkvirtualenv openprescribing
     cd openprescribing/ansible
     pip install -r vagrant_requirements.txt

 ### Provision the vagrant box
-This uses envdir for environment variables; to set your own variables, modify the settings in openprescribing/ansible/vars.yaml.

     cd openprescribing/ansible
-    vagrant up
+    vagrant up   # invokes `vagrant provision` the first time it's run
-    vagrant ssh

-To activate the a shell with the environment variables loaded:

-    envsh

-To activate the virtual environment and cd to the project directory:

-    workon openprescribing

-Start django:
+### Start the server

-    python manage.py runserver_plus 0.0.0.0:8000 --settings=openprescribing.settings.local
+    vagrant ssh  # also activates the virtualenv for you python manage.py runserver_plus 0.0.0.0:8000 --settings=openprescribing.settings.local

 The application should then be accessible at ``http://127.0.0.1:3333/`` (using the vagrant-forwarded port) from a web browser on the host computer.

 ## Production notes